Eugene O. Sykes

-Eugene Octave Sykes, Jr. (July 16, 1876 – June 21, 1945) was a justice on the Mississippi Supreme Court.
-He served as the first Chairman of the Federal Communications Commission from 1934 to 1935.
+Eugene Octave Sykes Jr. (July 16, 1876 – June 21, 1945) was a justice on the Mississippi Supreme Court.
+He served as the first chairman of the Federal Communications Commission from 1934 to 1935.

-Biography
+Early life

-Sykes was born in Aberdeen, Mississippi on July 16, 1876 to Eugene Octave Sykes, Sr. and India Rogers.
+Eugene Octave Sykes was born in Aberdeen, Mississippi, on July 16, 1876, to Eugene Octave Sykes Sr. and India Rogers.
 He attended St. John's College High School and the United States Naval Academy, and the University of Mississippi for his graduate degree.

+Career

-He served on the Mississippi Supreme Court from 1916 to 1924, appointed by Theodore Bilbo.
+Sykes served on the Mississippi Supreme Court from 1916 to 1924, appointed by Theodore Bilbo.
 Calvin Coolidge appointed him to the Federal Radio Commission in 1927.
-He served as the first Chairman of the Federal Communications Commission from 1934 to 1935.
+In 1932, he was chairman of the American delegation to the International Radio Conference in Madrid.
+In 1933, he was chairman of the delegation to the North American Radio Conference in Mexico City.
+He served as the first chairman of the Federal Communications Commission from 1934 to 1935.
+In 1939, he resigned from the commission.

+Sykes then worked as a member of the Spearman, Sykes & Robinson law firm in Washington, D.C.

+Personal life

+In 1903, Sykes married Malvina Scott.
+They had three children.

-He died of a heart attack on June 21, 1945 in Washington, DC.
+Sykes died of a heart attack on June 21, 1945, in Washington, D.C.